One World (Willkie book)

-One World is a manifesto and a travelogue written by Wendell Willkie, a liberal Republican, about his seven-week, 31,000-mile tour, and originally published in April 1943.
-It advocates for an end to colonialism, World Federalism, and equality for non-whites in the United States.
+One World is a manifesto and travelogue written by Wendell Willkie, a liberal Republican, about his seven-week, 31,000-mile tour.
+Originally published in April 1943, it advocates for an end to colonialism, and promotes both world federalism and equality for non-whites in the United States.

 One World inspired the One World movement and the World Federalist Movement — which included among its supporters Albert Einstein, Mahatma Gandhi, Jawaharlal Nehru —and advocated strong and democratic super-national institutions.
 That wave of thinking foretold the postwar international order, including the United Nations System, but was also very critical of the postwar order and the UN, claiming it is insufficient to avoid another world war.

 Willkie was accompanied on his tour by, among others, the publisher and editor Gardner Cowles, Jr., who ultimately assisted Willkie in the writing of One World (which was edited by Irita Van Doren).

 Content of the book

 It is a document of his world travels and meetings with many of the Allies' heads of state as well as ordinary citizens and soldiers in locales such as El Alamein, Russia, and Iran.
 The main idea of the book is that the world became one small inter-connected unit and Isolationism is no longer possible:

 "There are no distant points in the world any longer."
 What concerns "myriad millions of human beings" abroad, concerns the Americans.
 "Our thinking in the future must be world-wide."

 To win the peace, "we must now plan for peace on a world basis" and "play an active, constructive part in freeing and keeping" this peace.
 By "peace on world basis" he meant:

 Willkie emphasized that across the world the "reservoir of goodwill" towards the United States is much larger than towards other contemporary powers: